iamgroot42/LikePredictor/Initial.md

 (Or we could go with the plain probability model for each user..much faster and might turn to be more accurate).

+Code :

+- .getLikes() returns a NamedFacebookType when called on a StatusMessage.
+- .getMessage() returns the content of the post.
+- .fetchObjects() returns a list of objects when called on FacebookClient.